No Surprises Act FAQs – Frequently Asked Questions

 6. Who is a co-provider or co-facility?

 - Co-provider or co-facility: It is a provider or facility other than a convening provider or a convening facility that furnishes items or services that are customarily provided in conjunction with a primary item or service.
 For instance, if a patient schedules a surgery, the convening provider or facility might include in the good faith estimate the cost of the surgery, and the co-provider or co-facility might include the costs of any labs, tests, or anesthesia that might be used during the operation.
+We EMPClaims provide various no surprises act FAQs here for your reference.

 7. Which providers and facilities are required to provide GFEs to uninsured (or self-pay) individuals?